| CONFUCIUSManner and Attitudes

 him"12 This attitude implies a faith in the possibilities

+of education.
 Confucius believed in the positive influence of human goodness

 for social and cultural improvement.
 When he expressed a desire